 Highlights of the trail include the crossing of the 294 meter high Hapuawhenua Viaduct and the iconic Bridge to Nowhere.
-Cyclists will also take a jet boat ride down the Whanganui River to Pipiriki where they will then cycle along the Whanganui River Road.
+Cyclists will also take a jet boat ride down the Whanganui River to Pipiriki where they will then cycle along the sleepy Whanganui River Road.

-You will pass the remnants of these old original settlements and along sheer bluff faces to the iconic 'Bridge to Nowhere'.
+From the trig, an excellent downhill ride follows, dropping down into the Mangapurua Valley.
+The track follows historic roads that were once built to service two valleys settled (and subsequently abandoned) by soldiers returning from WWI.
+You will pass the remnants of these old original settlements and ride along sheer bluff faces to the iconic 'Bridge to Nowhere'.
 This large concrete bridge, built in 1936, is now standing in the bush in the middle of...nowhere.

-After an hour of jet boating though the gorges and rapids of the Whanganui River the biking restarts in Pipiriki, following the Whanganui River Road to Upokongaro.
-There is a short section of riding along State Highway 4, before connecting with a dedicated cycle path that will take you through the city to the end of your ride at the North Mole in Castlecliff.
+For those continuing into Whanganui, there is a short section of riding along the shoulder of State Highway 4, before connecting with a dedicated cycle path that will take you through the city and to the end of the trail at the North Mole in Castlecliff.

 The Mountain to Sea Trail travels some of the best parts of the North Island and offers a fantastic array of cycling for beginner to intermediate cyclists.